On S List of Movie Reviews

 Um, Robert...come back to the United States when you're done with faking a Scottish accent.

-be familiar with the content but would probably laugh at several actors.
-On the other hand, the American audience
+would be familiar with the content but probably laugh at several actors.
+On the other hand, the American

 The reason for my rating of '6' is the soccer part; the scenes are about as good as

-Playing Jackie McQuillan, Ally McCoist, a real-life Scottish footballer, has a natural acting ability, and I keep
+Playing Jackie McQuillan, Ally McCoist, a real-life Scottish footballer, has a natural acting ability, and I kept

-The ending is a disappointment, wasting two hours of my time, but it's not as bad as compared to the idiot fans who spent
+The ending is a disappointment, wasting two hours of my time, but it's not as bad as compared to idiot fans

-countless hours and money following the season and the postseason only to be crushed by the outcome of the championship
+who spent countless hours and money following the season and the postseason only to be crushed by the outcome

 All in all, A Shot at Glory will do if you like soccer.